kelu124/echomods/include/UniBoard.md

 ## ADC

-* Jumper to select SPI ADC (goblin) or 14 bit 30Msps ADC (onboard - that can work from 10Msps upwards)
+* Jumper to select SPI ADC (goblin) or 12 bit 10Msps ADC (onboard - that can work at 10Msps )
+  * Only 10 MSPS 12bit ADC.
+The faster ADC, like AD9629 costs approximately the same, but more complicated in use (SPI configuration, diff clock, 1.8V supply etc)
-* If 20Msps ADC:
+* If 10Msps ADC:
     * Jumper to select _Raw Signal_ or _Enveloppe_ .
 If RawSignal, to be offset by Vref/2.
 * If SPI ADC:
     * Only _Enveloppe_